AnnieTianyuHuang/ethSF24-proj/README.md

-# Pinnect: A Decentralized Platform for Story Collaboration
+# Pinnect: Open-World for Story Co-creation

 ## About Pinnect